aws-samples/aws-cloudtrail-lake-okta-system-log-events/README.md

 * Create an [Event Data Store in CloudTrail Lake](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/query-event-data-store.html) to store events from non-AWS sources.

-* [Create a CloudTrail channel](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/query-event-data-store-integration.html) in your AWS Account.
+* [Create an integration with Okta](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/query-event-data-store-integration.html) as a source in your AWS Account and note down the Channel ARN.
+You will use this to launch the solution below.

 When you deploy this solution, you’re responsible for the charges associated with additional services used in addition to the [EventBridge cost](https://aws.amazon.com/eventbridge/pricing/).
 Additional services include [SQS queue](https://aws.amazon.com/sqs/pricing/), AWS [Lambda](https://aws.amazon.com/lambda/pricing/), and [CloudTrail Lake](https://aws.amazon.com/cloudtrail/pricing/) ingestion and query cost.